IL.UmbracoSearch 16.1.0

 }

-This approach provides flexibility, allowing you to define strongly-typed properties for frequently accessed fields while retaining the ability to dynamically retrieve any indexed field using its IndexFieldDefinition.
+This approach provides strongly-typed properties for your custom fields while allowing dynamic access to any indexed field.

 public static class IndexingConstants